Last Updated on September 26, 2022

 Aldi appears to have jumped on the bandwagon with its own blend.

-Stonemill Everything Bagel Seasoning is an ALDI Find, meaning it’s only in stores for a short time.
+Stonemill Everything Bagel Seasoning began as a limited-time Aldi Find, but now it’s a Regular Buy in stores year round.
 It comes in a 2.3-ounce glass jar and costs $1.95.
 This is the same size and nearly the same price as the Trader Joe’s seasoning, and the ingredients list is mostly the same, too.

 My first impression is that it tastes like … well, an everything bagel.
 The ingredients are what you’d expect: sesame seeds, sea salt, minced garlic, minced onion, black sesame seeds, and poppy seeds.
 It goes just fine on a bagel, of course, but what’s really interesting is that, like other seasoning blends, this is a versatile seasoning mix.
 You can put it on vegetables, meat, chicken, breads, salads, eggs, or any number of other things … even avocado toast, if that’s your sort of thing.
 It reminds me a little of say, Mrs. Dash or a chicken grill seasoning, not necessarily in terms of exact taste, but in terms of the general concept: a spice mix can be a great weapon in the culinary arsenal.

 We tried it out in a few contexts, and it works.
 I think it makes a great salad topping, for example, especially with a quality dressing and a little cheese.
 We also tried it on eggs — both scrambled and over-easy — and it added a nice seasoning to them.
 We also like this sprinkled on Aldi hash brown patties.

 There are a million lists out there suggesting what you can sprinkle it on, but really, I think it comes down to what you think would benefit from, say, a salt / garlic / onion sprinkle.
 If it might, this should be close at hand.